jamesbachini/Solidity-SBT-Soul-Bound-Token/README.md

 There is no current ERC standard for SBT's so this is my interpretation.

+It allows the contract to associate an address with a structured data set.
+It also allows 3rd parties to create profile data sets with the same structure.
+Users have the ability to delete their data.

 Unit tests are in tests/

 ABI and interface is in helpers/ however note that these will require updating if the data structure in Soul is modified.